Se-lunani/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-switching current user to betty printing the effective username of current user
+switching current user to betty printing the effective username of current user print all the groups the current user is part of